ms-iot/remote-wiring/advanced.md

 ##Implementation

 In our example, we will use 0x42 as our command byte.
-We start by defining our command byte in both the StandardFirmata sketch as well as the UAP application using Windows Remote Arduino.
+We start by defining our command byte in both the StandardFirmata sketch as well as the UWP application using the Windows Remote Arduino library.

 ####StandardFirmata
 ```c++
 #define ALL_PINS_COMMAND 0x42
 ```

-####UAP Application
+####UWP Application
 ```c#
 const byte ALL_PINS_COMMAND = 0x42;
 ```